 Boneless Turkey Muscle Meat

-Turkey is lean white meat protein similar to chicken, but it is useful for dogs who are sensitive to chicken.
-Boneless turkey breasts or thighs are good options to use in step one for the muscle meat ratio.
+Turkey is another lean white meat similar to chicken, and it is useful for dogs who are sensitive to chicken.
+Boneless turkey breasts or skinless thighs are good options to use in step one for the muscle meat ratio.

 Raw Meaty Bone Options

 Chicken raw meaty bones provide the most versatile options for dogs of all sizes.
 Chicken necks, wings, and feet prove beneficial for small to medium size dogs.
-Chicken backs, leg quarters, and frames are better suited for large to giant breeds.
+Chicken feet, wings, leg quarters (skin removed), and frames can often be used for large to giant breeds.

 Domesticated rabbit is a lean white meat protein with soft, edible bones safe for any size dog to consume.
 Rabbit bones are ideal for small breed dogs who have difficulty with larger bones and for dogs who have an intolerance or allergy to poultry.

-Turkey necks, wingettes, wing tips, and backs are safe raw meaty bones for large and giant dogs, but are not suitable for smaller dogs.
-Many large bones from turkey, such as legs and thighs, are not recommended to feed due to their density.
+Turkey necks, wingettes, wing tips, and frames are safe raw meaty bones for large and giant dogs, but are not suitable for smaller dogs unless they are ground.
+Many of the large bones from turkeys such as legs and thighs are not recommended to feed unless ground due to their density and propensity to splinter.

-Duck feet, necks, and wings are suitable raw meaty bone options for step one and other raw meaty bones should be introduced after the dog is transitioned into red meat.
+Duck feet, necks, and wings are suitable raw meaty bone options for step one.
+Other duck raw meaty bones should be introduced after the dog is transitioned onto red meat.
 Limiting the duck raw meaty bones to feet, necks, and wings minimizes the amount of fat introduced in step one.

 Money Saving Tip

 Spinach is highly nutritious in small amounts and is an ideal leafy green to include in all raw diets.
-Spinach is high in fiber and provides a range of essential nutrients beneficial to raw diets.
+Spinach is high in fiber and provides a range of essential nutrients.

 Kale is a super green powerhouse and is packed with many essential nutrients!
-The downside to kale is many dogs may not like the flavor and may refuse to eat it alone.
-Blending kale with another vegetable or with a palatable liquid, like bone broth, are recommended options to prepare kale for a picky dog.
+The downside to kale is that many dogs may not like the flavor and may refuse to eat it alone.
+Blending kale with another vegetable like squash or a palatable liquid such as salt-free bone broth are recommended options to prepare kale for a picky dog.